gogins/csound-extended/Opcodes/MVerb/README.md

 ## Performance

-#aoutleft# - Left channel of the output signal.
+*aoutleft* - Left channel of the output signal.
-#aoutright# - Right channel of the output signal.
+*aoutright* - Right channel of the output signal.

-#[[, Sparameter, xvalue ],...]# - Any number of control parameters, as name-value pairs:
+*[[, Sparameter, xvalue ],...]* -- Any number of control parameters, as name-value pairs:

 - *mix* -- Fraction of the output signal that is processed.
 - *res1*...res25 -- Resonant frequency of nodes 1 through 25 in the waveguide mesh.